 What does that even mean?

-It means, if you’re like most, you’re accustomed to consuming tremendous amounts of carbs and very modest amounts of fat.
+It means, if you’re like most, you’re accustomed to consuming tremendous amounts of carbs and modest amounts of fat.
 And the first step in shifting to a ketogenic diet is to reprioritize your macros.

 This is a basic breakdown of your macros on the ketogenic diet: